Skip to content

 Daytona provides methods to create GPU sandboxes.

-Daytona supports NVIDIA GPU devices for sandbox creation.
-This allows you to run GPU workloads such as model inference, fine-tuning, and CUDA-accelerated compute inside a sandbox.
+Daytona supports NVIDIA GPU devices for creating GPU sandboxes.
+Use GPU sandboxes for workloads such as model inference, fine-tuning, and CUDA-accelerated compute.

 1. Navigate to Daytona Sandboxes ↗